Skip to main content

 • You no longer need to keep track of multiple electronic prescription tokens.

-• Active Script List assists your doctor and pharmacist to help manage your medicines more easily.
+• An Active Script List helps your doctor and pharmacist to manage your medicines more easily.

 • If your pharmacy offers home delivery, you do not need to leave your home to receive your medicines.